Before you begin

 - In the GROUP BY area, click the recycle bin icon next to the empty field to remove it as you want the whole dataset to be aggregated into one single record.

-- Name the generated field (Output field), avgPrice for example.
+- Name the generated field (Output field name), avgPrice for example.

 - Click SAVE to save your configuration.

-data after the aggregating operation: the average book price is 13.96
+You can preview the calculated data after the aggregating operation: the average book price is 13.96 dollars.

-- On the top toolbar of Talend Cloud Pipeline Designer, select your Run Profile in the list (for more information, see Execution profiles).
+- On the top toolbar of Talend Cloud Pipeline Designer, select your run profile in the list (for more information, see Run profiles).

 - Click the run icon to run your pipeline.